-The last few months, the story that I wanted to share has been the blessing of reconnecting with family.
+The last few months, the story I wanted to share has been the blessing of reconnecting with family.
 I’ve been hesitant to share the story because I feared my abuser would take away my happiness.
 I couldn’t allow that.
-I acknowledge that I’m powerless.
+I acknowledge I’m powerless.
 I needed to hold on and protect my happiness.
-I didn’t want them to be confronted by the same monster that had been tormenting me.
+I didn’t want them to be confronted by the same monster who torments me.
 So I waited.
 I waited until the monster found a new source.
 A new place to direct his energy.
 A new person to torment.
 (For him, it’s easier to torment others than accept [and fix] his faults).
-So I kept my writing and any public sharing away from my well wishers.
+So I kept my writing and any public sharing away from my well-wishers.
 Away from my source of love.
-Away from the people that believe in me and remind me of my value added to the world.
-Away from people that I’m blessed to call Family.
+Away from the people who believe in me and remind me of my value added to the world.
+Away from people I’m blessed to call Family.

 Background: In 2011, I treated dad to a trip to see his Aunties.
 I knew he was upset about Grandpa Corvo passing a few years earlier.
 So this trip was an attempt to get a big ol dose of love.
 Stuff happened, words said, doors slammed and flights rebooked.
 Needless to say, I was caught in the crossfire of something that was not my fault.
 I took the blame for it for years but it wasn’t my fault.
 I knew this.
 My heart knew this.
 Years pass.
 My heart knew they didn’t hold any grudges.
 I just felt that reaching out to them was betraying dad.
 They were his Aunties before my Great Aunties.
 If that brought Dad peace, then I shouldn’t’ get involved.